-Just as you think you have this whole parenting thing under control, your baby’s behaviours and patterns will change – now what?
-Chances are she is going through a growth spurt.
+Just as you think you have this whole parenting thing under control, your baby’s behaviours and patterns change – now what?
+Chances are he’s going through a growth spurt.

 What are growth spurts?

 A growth spurt is when your baby grows rapidly in weight and height.
 While regular check-ups over the first two years of life will reveal a smooth growth curve along your baby’s appropriate percentile, in reality this isn’t the case and your baby can actually go through marked periods of intense bursts of growth.
 These bursts happen at regular intervals and can be quite noticeable to parents.
 Initially, these periods of fussiness can leave you feeling anxious and mothers often begin to doubt their milk supply and worry that they are not producing enough.

 Babies grow at an impressive rate during the first two years of life.
 In fact, they double their birth weight between four and six months and triple it by their first birthday.
 They grow a good 2 to 2.5cm in length each month to reach almost one and a half times their birth length by the age of one year.
 As well as growing larger in size, babies go through spurts of cognitive growth, acquiring new skills and achieving milestones.

 Growth spurt ages

 Growth spurts start from as early as seven to 10 days after birth and continue well into the toddler years.
 In the infancy stage, they tend to happen more frequently.
 They can be seen around day 10, week three, week six, three months, six months and nine months.
 Things then start to settle in the second year as their weight gain evens out, height growth slows and growth spurts happen less frequently or noticeably.
 Most toddlers tend to grow around 6cm a year.

 What are signs of a growth spurt?